Create a canvas app from scratch using Common Data Service

 SubmitForm(EditForm1); Navigate(BrowseScreen, ScreenTransition.None)

-On the Insert tab, click or tap Icons, and then click or tap the Trash icon.
+On the Insert tab, select Icons, and then select the Trash icon.

 Set the Trash icon's Color property to White and its OnSelect property to this formula:

 Remove(Accounts, BrowseGallery.Selected); Navigate(BrowseScreen, ScreenTransition.None)